EntySec/SeaShell/README.md

 * **IPA generator** - All you need to do is generate an IPA file and install it on a target's device via [TrollStore](https://trollstore.app/) or other IPA installer that bypasses CoreTrust.
 After app was installed, a target simply need to run an app single time (he may close application completely after this).
 * **Powerful Implant** - SeaShell Framework uses the advanced and powerful payload with lots of features.
 It is called [Pwny](https://github.com/EntySec/Pwny).
 You can extend it by adding your own post-exploitation modules or plugins.
-* **Basic Set** - SeaShell Framework comes with basic set of post-exploitation modules that may exfiltrate following user data: DCIM, SMS, VoiceMail, Safari history and much more.
+* **Basic Set** - SeaShell Framework comes with basic set of post-exploitation modules that may exfiltrate following user data: SMS, VoiceMail, Safari history and much more.
+* **Encrypted communication** - Communication between device and SeaShell is encrypted using the [TLS 1.3](https://en.wikipedia.org/wiki/Transport_Layer_Security) encryption by default.
+* **Regular updates** - SeaShell Framework is being actively updated, so don't hesitate and leave your [feature request](https://github.com/EntySec/SeaShell/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=)!

 ## Installation